emqx/emqx-docs/en_US/security/authz/mysql.md

 # MySQL ACL

-An external MySQL database is used to store ACL rules for MySQL ACL, which can store a large amount of data and dynamically manage ACLs for easy integration with external device management systems.
+For MySQL ACL, an external MySQL database is used to store ACL rules.
+This allows for storing a large amount of data and dynamically managing ACLs for easy integration with external device management systems.

 Plugin: